 If your mattress topper has a stain, use spot-cleaning methods to treat it.
 You can also freshen up and deodorize your topper with a simple application of baking soda.
 Avoid putting memory foam in the dryer as well.

 A build-up of sweat and body oil can cause yellow stains on your mattress topper’s cover fabric.
 You can remove these stains by using baking soda or vinegar on them.
 It’s best to tackle them as soon as you notice, rather than give the stains time to set in.

 To best avoid yellowing stains and learn how to tackle them with simple household items, we recommend our guide to whitening sheets.

 Which is better: a memory foam or gel mattress topper?

 It depends on your preference.
 If you want a cooling feel on your bed, opt for gel mattress toppers.
 They are a good option for hot sleepers.
 While choosing a mattress topper, make sure you find your preferred firmness option whether it’s a memory foam or gel foam.

-What is the difference between mattress topper and a pad?
+What is the difference between mattress topper and a mattress pad?

 Mattress pads are thinner than mattress toppers.
 They are used to soften the feel of your bed, while mattress toppers can soften or firm up the feel of your bed.
 Some mattress pads can be machine washed in cold or warm water on a gentle cycle using mild detergent.